 Smith found himself under intense legal scrutiny from both federal and state authorities while simultaneously manning the helm of FedEx as it sought to cement market supremacy.

-However, Smith was ultimately found not guilty on the loan fraud charges in federal court, just as the charges related to the car crash were dismissed in deference to the business magnate.
+However, Smith was ultimately found not guilty on the loan fraud charges in federal court.

 While the controversies painted an unflattering portrait and suggested a pattern of duplicity, Smith managed to evade culpability in episodes that could have seriously tainted his legacy.